mofcloud/docs/docs/user-guide/providers/yidun.md

-Mof will use [chormedp](https://github.com/chromedp/chromedp) to select billing data from console.
+Cycor will use [chormedp](https://github.com/chromedp/chromedp) to select billing data from console.

 ---